 If a candidate wants to work in New Zealand after completing their degree program in New Zealand then he/she would have to apply for a post study work visa.
 New Zealand’s post study work visa is valid for 1 or 2 or 3 years depending on your level of qualification and where you’ve studied.

-If you aspire to pursue your higher studies abroad ...
+Deciding to pursue your higher studies and more so, ...

 Read More >